Key statistics and data

 The Pharmaceutical Needs Assessment ( PNA ) for Cheshire West and Chester describes the need for pharmaceutical services in the area.
 It sets out how these needs are currently being met by our community pharmacies and any potential gaps in service.
 The Council’s area includes parts of the former Primary Care Trusts ( PCT s) of NHS Western Cheshire and Central and Eastern Cheshire PCT so there are currently two PNAs to be considered when assessing the pharmaceutical needs of the population.
 A new PNA for Cheshire West and Chester will be produced on or before April 1st 2015:

-- NHS Western Cheshire PNA and supporting documents
+- Pharmaceutical Needs Assessment (PNA): NHS Western Cheshire with supporting documents (PDF, 2.2MB)

 - Central and Eastern Cheshire PNA